cowprotocol/cow-sdk/src/trading/README.md

  - `postSwapOrder` - get quote with market price and create a swap order
  - `postLimitOrder` - create a limit order
  - `getQuote` - fetch a quote for a swap order

+And two for specific cases:
+ - `postSellNativeCurrencyOrder` - create an order to sell blockchain native tokens (ETH for Ethereum)
+ - `getPreSignTransaction` - get a transaction to sign the order with a smart-contract wallet (EIP-1271)

 ### Initialization